- This event has passed.

 Rosemary Bak Lowery, MS, CHES®, CNP, ACSM-CPT; Certified Health Education Specialist.

 Rosemary (a.k.a.
 “Rose,” or “Rosie”) is a Certified Health Education Specialist who completed her Master of Science degree in Community Health Education at Eastern Michigan University.
 She has been working in the Health, Fitness, and Wellness industry for the past decade, with much of her experience being in program development, one-on-one coaching, and group instruction.
 She has worked in wellness promotion at the YMCA, EMU, and University of Michigan.
 “Past lives” in the professional realm have included corporate communications and satellite broadcasting, as well as directing and performing with a local dance troupe.
 Along with her passion for health promotion, she brings in-depth personal experience and academic knowledge of mental health issues, substance use disorder and recovery.
 In 2015, she was proud to publish her first academic article in The Health Education Monograph, “Using Technology to Help Individuals with Co-Occurring Disorders: A Dialectical Behavior Therapy Intervention Informed by the Transtheoretical Model,” wherein she proposed a novel mode to address drug addiction and symptoms of mental illness in a personalized, confidential manner.
-She lives peacefully (and sometimes hilariously) in Wayne County with her husband, her beloved kitty-cat, and her (soon-to-be) newborn son.
+She lives peacefully (and sometimes hilariously) in Wayne County with her husband, her beloved kitty-cat, and her phenomenal baby boy.